jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-12.md

 Smith kept no journal and wrote as few letters as possible.
 But from various sources, we can fill in some of the outlines of their travel.

 At Dover, they were joined by Sir James Macdonald of Sleat.
 He was a young baronet who had been at Eton College with the Duke of Buccleugh.
 He had been living in France almost since the re-establishment of peace.
 Sir James was heir of the old Lords of the Isles.

 He was son of the lady who, with her factor Kingsburgh, harboured Prince Charlie and Flora Macdonald in Skye;
-He was then filling the world of letters in Paris and London with astonishment at= the extent of his knowledge and the variety of his intellectual gifts.
+He was then filling the world of letters in Paris and London with astonishment at:
+- the extent of his knowledge and
+- the variety of his intellectual gifts.

 When he grew older, he would choose to know less.
 (Walpole) Sir James seemed as marvelous as Hume.
 (Grimm)
 He accompanied Smith and the Duke to Paris when they arrived on February 13.
 (Smith’s letter to Glasgow University’s Rector) .
 They stayed not more than 10 days in Paris [Pg 175]